 - 2.1 A unit of service is one (1) meal that is delivered in a single delivery or a part of a multiple delivery and prepared and delivered according to the Elderly Services Program (ESP)/ Title III Service Specifications to the client's residence. - 2.2 The unit rate must be a total of meal cost and frequency of meal delivery.
 The unit rate for the meal cost must include administration, in-kind, food production, and packaging.
 The delivery cost is strictly for the cost to transport the meal.
 The frequency of meal delivery will be established by the Care Manager as a daily delivery or weekly delivery.
-HDM daily delivery is defined as delivery of a meal to the client's residence which occurs three to five days a week and may include delivery of meals to the client's residence which occurs one or two days a week and may include delivery of weekend meals. - 2.3 The number of authorized units of service may vary.
+HDM daily delivery is defined as delivery of a meal to the client's residence which occurs three to five days a week and may include delivery of weekend meals.
+HDM weekly delivery is defined as delivery of meals to the client's residence which occurs one or two days a week and may include delivery of weekend meals.

+2.3 The number of authorized units of service may vary.
 Additional units of service and/or permanent change in delivery schedule will require prior authorization from the Care Manager.